-The Faculty of Arts and Sciences has clear guidelines and procedures for dealing with questions or concerns about sexual and gender-based harassment/misconduct and unprofessional conduct.
+The Faculty of Arts and Sciences has clear policies and procedures for dealing with questions or concerns about sexual and gender-based harassment/misconduct and unprofessional conduct.
 It has also identified designated officers to serve as key contacts for undergraduate students, graduate students, faculty, and staff members.
-To read more about FAS guidelines, officers and related resources, and procedures for resolving sexual and gender-based harassment/misconduct and unprofessional conduct problems, please see: https://www.fas.harvard.edu/sexual-gender-based-harassment-policyresources.
+To read more about FAS policies, officers and related resources, and procedures for resolving sexual and gender-based harassment/misconduct and unprofessional conduct problems, please see: https://www.fas.harvard.edu/sexual-gender-based-harassment-policyresources.

-Additional information about professional conduct for FAS instructors is provided in Information for Faculty Offering Instruction in Arts and Sciences (https://infoforfaculty.fas.harvard.edu), under “Responsibilities of Instructors.”
+Additional information about professional conduct policies for FAS instructors is provided in Information for Faculty Offering Instruction in Arts and Sciences (https://infoforfaculty.fas.harvard.edu), under “Responsibilities of Instructors.”

 (2) Professional Conduct